 Erin McCann is a senior researcher at AIR.
 Dr. McCann has more than 15 years of experience designing and implementing evaluation studies for federal, state, and local-level contracts with a general focus on examining factors that influence school improvement processes and practices.

 Debra Meibaum is a senior technical assistance consultant at AIR.
 Meibaum has 35 years of experience in providing professional development and technical assistance to intermediate, state, and local educators on multiple educational topics, including school improvement, best practices for instruction, educator evaluation, Response to Intervention, English language learners, parental involvement, peer coaching, team building, needs assessment, and the Every Student Succeeds Act (ESSA).

-Concepcion Molina is a principal technical assistance consultant at AIR.
+Concepcion Molina is a senior technical assistance consultant at AIR.
 His primary expertise and responsibilities focus on mathematics education.
 He has acquired expertise in a wide spectrum of additional areas through his work with both the Texas and Southeast Comprehensive Centers.
 Dr. Molina has 14 years of experience in high school mathematics instruction and has worked primarily with elementary and middle school teachers.

 Katherine Theodore works with the Southeast Comprehensive Center (SECC) to build the capacity of state and regional agencies in assisting schools and districts with implementing the programs and goals of the Every Student Succeeds Act (ESSA).
 In this work, she focuses on curriculum and instruction, particularly college- and career-readiness standards, effective literacy practices, early childhood education, and professional development to improve literacy outcomes in districts and schools.